NijatZeynalov/Azerbaijani-Fake-News-Generator/README.md

-The project is under developing and if you want to be a part of this amazing work, feel free to contact me! :)
+The project is under developing and if you want to be a part of this amazing work, feel free to [contact me! :)](https://www.linkedin.com/in/nijat-zeynalov-064163142/ "connect link") :)